quay/claircore/docs/howto/add_dist.md

 The Updater interfaces are responsible for this task.

-An implementor of an Updater must consider several design points.
+An implementer must consider several design points:
 * Does the security database provide enough information to parse each entry into a claircore.Vulnerability?
     * Each entry must parse into a claircore.Vulnerability.
     * Each Vulnerability **must** contain a package **and** a repository **or** distribution field.